-10 Things to Do in LA
+12 Easy Things to Do in Los Angeles

-1. Catch an exhibit at The Getty
+1. Catch an Exhibition at The Getty

-The Getty Center.
-One of the most visited museums in the country, The Getty draws almost 2 million visitors each year.
-Inside this impressive structure atop the Santa Monica mountains, you’ll find pre-20th-century European works of art, photography from the 19th century to now, contemporary sculptures and more.
+The Getty Center is one of the most visited museums in the country, and it’s free.
+Inside this impressive structure atop the Santa Monica Mountains, you’ll find pre-20th-century European works of art, photography from the 19th century to the present, contemporary sculptures and more.
 While you’re there, stroll through the Central Garden, enjoy a picnic on the lawn or get creative with the little ones in the family room.
 You can even catch a live concert in the summertime.

 2. Hike Runyon Canyon

-5. Shop Rodeo Drive
+5. Window-Shop on Rodeo Drive

 6. Take the Walk of Fame